Presbyterian Church (USA): Social justice initiatives and renewal movements

-In the 1990s, 2000s, and 2010s, the General Assembly of PC(USA)adopted several social justice initiatives, which covered a range of topics including: stewardship of God's creation, world hunger, homelessness, and LGBT issues.
-As of 2011, taking cues more from the spirit of the age than their own doctrine, the PC(USA) no longer excludes Partnered Gay and Lesbian ministers from the ministry.
+In the 1990s, 2000s, and 2010s, the General Assembly of PC(USA) adopted several social justice initiatives, which covered a range of topics including: stewardship of God's creation, world hunger, homelessness, and LGBT issues.
+As of 2011 the PC(USA) no longer excludes Partnered Gay and Lesbian ministers from the ministry.
 Previously, the PC(USA) required its ministers to remain "chastely in singleness or with fidelity in marriage."
 Currently, the PC(USA) permits teaching elders to perform same-gender marriages.
 On a congregational basis, individual sessions (congregational governing bodies) may choose to permit same-gender marriages.

 These changes have led to several renewal movements and denominational splinters.
 Some conservative-minded groups in the PC(USA), such as the Confessing Movement and the Presbyterian Lay Committee (formed in the mid-1960s) have remained in the main body, rather than leaving to form new, break-away groups.

 Breakaway Presbyterian denominations

 Several Presbyterian denominations have split from PC(USA) or its predecessors over the years.
-For example, the Orthodox Presbyterian Church broke away from the Presbyterian Church in the USA (PC-USA) in 1936.
+For example, the Orthodox Presbyterian Church broke away from the Presbyterian Church in the USA in 1936.

 More recently formed Presbyterian denominations have attracted PC(USA) congregations disenchanted with the direction of the denomination, but wishing to continue in a Reformed, Presbyterian denomination.
 The Presbyterian Church in America (PCA), which does not allow ordained female clergy, separated from Presbyterian Church in the United States in 1973 and has subsequently become the second largest Presbyterian denomination in the United States.
 The Evangelical Presbyterian Church (EPC), which gives local presbyteries the option of allowing ordained female pastors, broke away from the United Presbyterian Church and incorporated in 1981.
 A PC(USA) renewal movement, Fellowship of Presbyterians (FOP) (now The Fellowship Community), held several national conferences serving disaffecting Presbyterians.
 FOP's organizing efforts culminated with the founding of ECO: A Covenant Order of Evangelical Presbyterians (ECO), a new Presbyterian denomination that allows ordination of women but is more conservative theologically than PC(USA).

 In 2013 the presbyteries ratified the General Assembly's 2012 vote to allow the ordination of openly gay persons to the ministry and in 2014 the General Assembly voted to amend the church's constitution to define marriage as the union of two persons instead of the union of a man and woman, which was ratified (by the presbyteries) in 2015.
 This has led to the departure of several hundred congregations.
-The majority of churches leaving the Presbyterian Church (USA) have chosen to join the Evangelical Presbyterian Church or ECO.
+The majority of churches leaving the Presbyterian Church (USA) have chosen to join other denominations such as the Evangelical Presbyterian Church or ECO.
 Few have chosen to join the larger more conservative Presbyterian Church in America, which does not permit female clergy.